 In recent years, cats have become the number one pet in many areas where dogs once predominated.
 Statistics provided by the Humane Society of the United States indicate that there are approximately 93.6 million owned cats compared to just 77.5 million owned dogs in the U.S., and according to the International Federation for Animal Health Europe, there are 60 million owned cats and 56 million owned dogs throughout Europe.

-Although ownership statistics give some indication of how much cats and dogs are liked, it should be noted that cats are far more convenient, and many people who find cats and dogs equally appealing may choose cats over dogs simply because they don’t have time to walk a dog every day, can’t afford to pay the higher food and veterinary costs that dogs require, or live in small apartments that are not conducive to dog ownership.
+Although ownership statistics give some indication of how much cats and dogs are liked, cats are far more convenient, and many people who find cats and dogs equally appealing may choose cats over dogs simply because they don’t have time to walk a dog every day, can’t afford to pay the higher food and veterinary costs that dogs require, or live in small apartments that are not conducive to dog ownership.
 For these reasons, ownership statistics don’t necessarily indicate that cats are liked by more people than dogs.

 Tractability – Dogs Are Easier to Control and Teach